martbhell/wasthereannhlgamelastnight/README.md

  * games include preseason - if this is a problem let me know!
  * add a calendar selection too near the menu?
  * an app!
+    * Started on this in https://github.com/martbhell/webview/tree/new_icon
+    * Needs a better new icon, better resolution on the phones and I want it to display the URL somewhere
  * proper logging
     * Don't print to stdout - https://cloud.google.com/appengine/docs/standard/python/logs/#Python_writing_application_logs
     * could be nice if one could get debug errors to the browser console, rather than having to run the local app_devserver